 Statistically we all begin to lose our hearing when we are in our 40s.
 One adult in five and more than half of all people over the age of 80 suffer from hearing loss.
 However, more than half of the hearing impaired population are of working age.

-Age-related hearing loss is called Presbyacusis.
-Most people with Age-related hearing loss/Presbyacusis first experience a decline in their ability to hear high frequency sounds.
+Age-related hearing loss (Presbycusis) develops slowly and gradually, so normally we do not notice the decline in our ability to hear.
+Most people with age-related hearing loss first experience a decline in their ability to hear high frequency sounds.

 Treatment of age-related hearing loss

-There is no cure for Presbyacusis, but there are a number of things you can do to help yourself maintain a normal life.
+There is no cure for age-related hearing loss (Presbyacusis), but there are a number of things you can do to help yourself maintain a normal life.

 Causes of age-related hearing loss